-As a guest, it is easy to make smart environmental choices when you dine at a Sodexo café.
-We know today's college students want to do the right thing for the planet and we also understand you lead busy lives, so your Sodexo chefs and managers do a lot of the work for you behind the scenes!
+As a guest, it is easy to make smart environmental choices when you dine at any of our DeSales Dining locations.
+We know today's college students want to do the right thing for the planet and we also understand you lead busy lives, so our chefs and managers do a lot of the work for you behind the scenes!

 From purchasing local seasonal produce whenever possible to reducing inorganic and organic waste, your campus team is dedicated to providing you with an exceptional dining experience that is good for you and good for the planet.

-This commitment was formalized with Sodexo's Better Tomorrow Plan.
+This commitment was formalized with Sodexo's Better Tomorrow Plan and with the university's Green Committee.
 The Better Tomorrow Plan includes 18 commitments for a brighter future by focusing on four key priorities: health, planet, community and our people.
 Learn more about the Better Tomorrow Commitments.

-While your Sodexo team works hard behind the scenes, they also count on student engagement and enthusiasm to spread the word about what you're doing together on your campus.
-We encourage you to work with your local Sodexo management team to continue to innovate and improve sustainability efforts in your community.
+While your DeSales Dining team works hard behind the scenes, they also count on student engagement and enthusiasm to spread the word about what you're doing together on your campus.
+We encourage you to work with your dining management team to continue to innovate and improve sustainability efforts in your community.

-Cans, bottles, cardboard, aluminum, plastics and other recyclables are always recycled at our locations.
+Cans, bottles, cardboard, aluminum, plastics and other recyclables are always recycled at our locations across campus with designated receptacles available for customers to properly dispose their recyclables into.

 Fighting waste.
 Feeding people.
 The Eco-Container program gives students, faculty and staff the opportunity of reducing their waste by using a reusable plastic to-go container.
-For a small fee of $20, you will be enrolled in the program and will receive a full refund at the end of the school year if 80% of the containers are returned.
-Sign up at any of the DeSales' University Center registers.
+For a small fee of $20, users will be enrolled in the program that will grant them access to a reusable to-go container any time they order food to go that then are to be returned to an eco-container drop-off location.
+If DeSales Dining receives 75% of the distributed containers back at the end of the academic year, all program participants will receive a full refund.
+Sign up at any of the DeSales' University Center Food Court registers.

 Xpressnap Dispensers save energy and waste.
 The napkins are made of 100% recycled paper and the dispenser will encourage customers to take (and waste) fewer napkins.
 Energy is saved because less power is used to recycle paper products than to create them from virgin material.